 Surface area:

-As with all bounce houses, the surface should be flat with no sharp objects such as gravel
+As with all bounce houses, the surface is a concern.

-or sticks.
-Cement is excellent; Pavement is good, if there is no oil; and grass is good
+Cement is excellent; Pavement is good; and good grass is probably the best of all.

-too.
-In fact, grass is the most common for private household rentals: common front yards
+Grass is the most common for private household rentals: simply common front yards

 And remember, that driveways will work if you remove the cars and boats.